maxmurdoch/flock/src/pages/index.md

     Insuring your drone flight has never been easier.
 All it takes is a matter of taps on your mobile phone.
     [Download](https://flockcover.app.link/6IW6kTmgfP) the Flock Cover app and
-    get a drone insurance quote in less than a minute.
+    get a drone insurance quote in under a minute.
   listOfHow:
     - image: /images/uploads/commercial-1-.png
       text: >-